 Understanding the Afro Cuban Clave

 Afro Cuban Clave Essentials and any discussion of Afro Cuban Musical Style (Salsa) always centers around the “Clave”.
-With distinctions being made between Son Clave and Rumba Clave styles.
+With distinctions being made between Son Clave and Rumba Clave patterns.
 Initially, I thought they were talking about a pair of hardwood sticks used to make a hollow sound when struck together.
-And even though actual “Claves” will play the “Clave” – There is much more to understanding the term and how it is applied to developing simple, stylistically accurate and essential Latin rhythms and patterns to play on drum set.
+And even though actual “Claves” often play the “Clave” – There is much more to understanding the term and how it is applied to developing simple, stylistically accurate and essential Latin rhythms and patterns to play on drum set.

 Clave is a Spanish word meaning ‘code,’ or ‘key,’ as in key to a mystery or puzzle.
 It is the underlying rhythmic pattern used as the source for all melodic and rhythmic organization.
 In the traditional 2 measure phrase, the Clave is commonly identified as being either 2-3 or 3-2.
 This number arrangement simply refers to the number of notes played in each of the measure.
-The two primary types in simple meter are Son and Rhumba.
+The two primary types in simple common meter are Son and Rhumba.

 2-3 Son Clave

 3-2 Son Clave